Ketamine Therapy

 Is ketamine FDA-approved for mental health?

-While ketamine is not approved by the FDA for mental health, there is decades of clinical evidence that it has a positive impact on people with mental health conditions.
-All ketamine therapy performed at Andala clinics are done with medical supervision and are safe for patients
+While ketamine is not approved by the FDA for mental health, there are decades of clinical evidence that it has a positive impact on people with mental health conditions.
+All ketamine therapy performed at Andala clinics is done with medical supervision and is safe for patients.